sumanthsadala/Sales-Performance-Dashboard/README.md

 ## Files Included
 - `HR Analytics Dashboard.twbx`: Tableau workbook containing the complete dashboard and underlying data visualizations.
-- `HR Analytics Dashboard.png`: The screenshot of the HR Analytics Dashboard.
+- `Sales Performance Dashboard.png`: The screenshot of the Sales Performance Dashboard.
 - `Sales Data.xlsx`: The Excel file containing the dataset for creating the Dashboard.
 - `Sales Background.jpg`: Background image used to enhance the dashboard design.